 - Releasing of 3rd allotment list

-- Payment of full fees by the candidates whose name appear for the first time in the third allotment list to the allotted Universities
+- Payment of full fees by the candidates whose names appear for the first time in the third allotment list to the allotted Universities

 - Receiving status of admissions from the participating NLU (s) in the CLAT office